DevHeadsCommunity/boardbot-backend/backend/README.md

 The backend is built using FastAPI and follows a modular architecture with the following main components:

 1. **API Layer**: Handles incoming HTTP requests and WebSocket connections.
+2. **Feature Extraction**: Manages the extraction of product features from raw data.
-2. **Generators**: Manage query classification, routing, and response generation.
+3. **Generators**: Manage query classification, routing, and response generation.
-3. **Services**: Provide core functionalities like database interactions and external API calls.
+4. **Services**: Provide core functionalities like database interactions and external API calls.
-4. **Prompt Management**: Centralized management of AI prompts.
+5. **Prompt Management**: Centralized management of AI prompts.
-5. **Vector Store**: Weaviate-based storage for efficient semantic search and retrieval.
+6. **Weaviate Interface**: Manages interactions with the Weaviate vector database.

 ![Alt text](img/architecture.png)